 The J-Pillow vs. Trtl Pillow: both popular pillows have rave reviews online, but they have dramatically different designs.
-So I got one of each and brought them on 13-hour flight (using one outbound and one inbound) to determine: Which one actually let me sleep comfortably in coach?
+So I got one of each and brought them on a 13-hour flight (pre-pandemic) to determine: Which one actually let me sleep comfortably in coach?

 J-Pillow vs. Trtl Pillow: Support

 Winner: The J-Pillow.
 The J-Pillow nestled under my chin and rested on my shoulder, so I could lean my head to the side and rest on the pillow without letting my head nod forward or fall to the side.
 The design of the pillow curves around your neck, but as it’s worn on the side, so it doesn’t push your head forward.
 I found that the J-Pillow was the most effective at keeping my head upright while I slept.
 It was especially comfortable while used in a window seat (and leaning against the wall).

 The Trtl Pillow mimics a neck brace, wrapping around your neck and using a plastic frame on the side (between your chin and your shoulder) to allow you to rest your head.
 However, no matter how I positioned the Trtl Pillow, I couldn’t get the right amount of support I needed to relax into sleep.

 J-Pillow vs. Trtl Pillow: Comfort

 Winner: The J-Pillow.Made from a soft, squishy fiber filling and covered with an ultra-plush microfleece fabric, the J-Pillow was significantly more comfortable to lean on than the Trtl Pillow.
 Despite the Trtl Pillow’s soft fleece cover, I could still feel the hard plastic internal spine inside, which wasn’t comfortable to lean on.